Pukima-MacroDeck/Icons-Overwatch-HeroPortraits/README.md

-# Macro Deck Icons: Overwatch - Hero Illustrations
+# Macro Deck Icons: Overwatch - Hero Portraits
-All Hero Illustrations from Overwatch 2 as an Icon Pack for Macro Deck 2.
+All Hero Portraits from Overwatch 2 as an Icon Pack for Macro Deck 2.

-Hero Illustrations can be seen in the top right corner of the Scoreboard (yourself)
+Hero Portraits can be seen in the bottom left corner in-game (yourself)

 ### Creation Progress
 First the assets get exported, then a Python script gets run which: